indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

   Figure 6.
 Example of blockchain mining

-To validate the transaction (_B &rarr; C = $20_), the winning miner has to first make sure that _B_ has enough fund.
+To validate the transaction (_B &rarr; C = $20_), the winning miner has to first ensure that _B_ has enough funds.
 The miner has to then find a **key** that allows it to link the new transaction with the previous transaction (_A &rarr; B = $30_).
 Finding a key is rather difficult as it's random and takes a lot of computational power and time.